battlesnake/git-doc/index.md

 A cool thing about DAGs is that they can be "straightened" out such that all vertexes are located on a straight line and all edges point in the same direction along the line.
-This means that any given commit has a linear chain of commits preceeding it which fully describe its history.
+This means that any given commit has a linear chain of commits preceding it which fully describe its history.

 ### Branching

-Branching is not a concept unique to Git, however the way that Git implementes it makes it extremely useful and powerful.
+Branching is not a concept unique to Git, however the way that Git implements it makes it extremely useful and powerful.

 Create a new Git repository (outside the previous one we were using):